Auto Insurance Claim Advice

 For example, if the average chiropractic visit is $75 per hour, and your doctor is charging $100, then the insurance company will pay $75.
 What will happen to the other $25?

-Insurance adjusters will tell you that often time the provider just take the discount rate, so you do not need to worry about it.
+Insurance adjusters will tell you that oftentimes the provider will just take the discount rate, so you do not need to worry about it.
 They will make it sound like they are negotiating a rate with your doctor for the cost of the medical bills.
-They are NOT.
+They will NOT.

 You must talk to your medical providers about the payment and make sure they do not send it to collections.
-It is true that in the advent of a dispute, your medical provider will reduce the medical bills to the amount that insurance allows, but this does not mean that they will.
+It is true that in the advent of a dispute, most medical providers will reduce the medical bills to the amount that insurance allows, but this does not mean that all of them will.
 Talk to your provider and find out what is exactly going on with your bill.

 If your insurance company is paying for the medical bills, then you are bound by “reasonable and necessary” clauses of the policy.

-But if you are dealing with the insurance company of the negligent party and they are paying for your medical bills in advance (Montana), then you are not bound by any policy language.
+But if you are dealing with the insurance company of the negligent party and they are paying for your medical bills in advance (like in the state of Montana), then you are not bound by any policy language.
 Either they pay the full amount or you present a lawsuit against their client.

-However, you cannot be unreasonable; in other words, you cannot run $5,000 worth of medical bills just because you wanted to.
-However, a dispute on the bill rate like the one described above ($25 hour) will not look very good for the opposing party (short changing you for 25 bucks).
+However, you cannot be unreasonable.
+In other words, you cannot run $5,000 worth of medical bills just because you wanted to.
+However, a dispute on the bill rate like the one described above ($25 per hour) will not look very good for the opposing party (shortchanging you for 25 bucks).

 First consult with an attorney that you or your family member knows.
-If you do not know of anyone, fill the form below and a pre screened attorney will contact you in your local area.
+If you do not know of anyone, fill out the form below and a pre-screened attorney will contact you in your local area.

 Follow the links below for more information about accident injuries, bodily injury claims, and what to ask when making this type of claim.